 I explain to my clients, "A critic is a negative inner voice that attacks and judges a person.
 Every person has their own critic."
 Teens with low self-esteem have critics that constantly critique their every move.
 The critic will blame the teen for everything that goes wrong and every choice a teen makes.
 The critic makes perfection impossible and brings thoughts of failure when it is not obtained.
 The critic also calls a teen names such as dumb, weak, immature, and incapable.
 But you know the important idea behind a critic is that a teen believes what the voice is telling them is reality.

-I then asked Josie to describe to me and her father just what the critic sounds like.
+B. I then asked Josie to describe to me and her father just what the critic sounds like.
 Does the voice have a gender?
 Does it sound like anyone the client knows?
-After she had opened her eyes, she stated, “I never realized how noisy my head is.
-It never slows down!”
-As you can see, Josie has tapped into the white noise, she just has to be able to give it shape.
+After she had opened her eyes, she stated, "I never realized how noisy my head is.
+It never slows down!"
+As you can see, Josie has tapped into the white noise.
+She just has to be able to give it shape.

 -- 8:15 My teacher hates me for being late.